-Honduras opposition party asks for disputed election to be annulled
+Honduras opposition parties ask for disputed election to be annulled

 The tribunal declared Nasralla the leader in an announcement on the morning after the vote, with just over half of the ballot boxes counted.
 However, it gave no further updates for about 36 hours.
 Once results then started flowing again, Nasralla’s lead quickly started narrowing, sparking a major outcry.

-On Thursday, after meeting with the United States’ top diplomat in Honduras and the Organization of American States (OAS) country representative, tribunal chief David Matamoros said there would be a re-count of ballot boxes that arrived after the 36-hour pause, and which the opposition has claimed are tainted.
+On Thursday, tribunal chief David Matamoros said there would be a re-count of 4,753 ballot boxes that arrived after the 36-hour pause, and which the opposition has claimed are tainted.

 The OAS, which on Wednesday said it may call for new elections if “irregularities” undermine the credibility of results, had previously called for a recount of those 4,753 ballot boxes.

-Nasralla on Wednesday evening called for an international arbiter to oversee a recount of the entire 18,000-odd ballot boxes, saying he no longer recognized the Honduran tribunal because of its role in the process.
+Marlon Ochoa, Nasralla’s campaign manager, reiterated that the coalition wants a full recount of the complete 18,000-odd ballot boxes.
+On Wednesday, Nasralla said he no longer recognized the Honduran tribunal because of its role in the process.

-Reporting by Gustavo Palencia
+Reporting by Gustavo Palencia; Editing by Nick Macfie